Navaneethan-Datascience/Ecommerce_Data_pipeline/README.md

 ```

 - Loads curated tables into `warehouse.db` (SQLite).
-- After loading, you can connect with any SQLite browser or BI tool to run queries.[web:5][web:9][web:11]
+- After loading, you can connect with any SQLite browser or BI tool to run queries.

 Example query (using `sqlite3` CLI):